VeryGoodOpenSource/very_good_cli/bricks/test_optimizer/CONTRIBUTING.md

 dart pub global activate --source path .
 ```

-> **Note**: After changing the test optimizer brick, make sure to always generate a new test optimizer bundle and commit this as part of your pull request.
+💡 **Note**: After changing the test optimizer brick, make sure to always generate a new test optimizer bundle and commit this as part of your Pull Request.